harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 A team should only submit once per grading problem, however if something went wrong, they are allowed to submit again.
 For grading the latest submission is used.

+### 4. At problem's deadline fetch and process student results.

-### 4. When the problem's deadline is reached, the teacher downloads its final submissions
+When problem's deadline reached the teacher fetches and processes the judgements of the students final grading submissions to easily grade the students.

 In [our approach of applying a deadline to a problem](How_to_handle_ending_time_of_a_problem.md) we do not use any deadline timers in DOMjudge to specify the deadline a problem's final submission, but instead we just inform the students of the deadline, and when its passed we disable submitting to the 'grading' problem, and fetch the results from it.
 The problem's deadline is communicated to the students during the course and in the problem description.

-If the deadline of the problem is passed, the teacher can disable the problem and fetch its results by doing:
+When the deadline of the problem is passed, the teacher has enfore the deadline on the problem and fetch its results by doing:

    1. **Disable submission** to the grading version of the problem: